auth0/docs/articles/users/migrations/bulk-import.md

 * `_id`

 ::: note
-The `app_metadata` store information, that can impact how an application functions or what the user can access (for example, a user's support plan or roles and access groups).
+The `app_metadata` stores information that can impact how an application functions or what the user can access (for example, a user's support plan or roles and access groups).
 For more information, refer to [User Metadata](/metadata).
 :::

 ### File example